Abdudj575/tron/README.md

-tron is one of the coolest movies ever and i wanted to actually play it
+tron is one of the coolest movies ever here is an implementation of the game from the arcade (using pygame)